Inspiring Our Children

 English (Please note that topics are subject to change or move from term to term)

 E-safety is taught through Computing and/ or PSHCE.
-All year groups follow the South West Grid for Learning Digital Literacy scheme of work.
+All year groups follow the Project Evolve scheme of work, an overview of this will be available shortly.

 Philosophy for Children and Higher Order Questioning form a major part of our RE lessons in school.
 Currently, we follow the Scheme of Work that has been put together by the Diocese of Oxford’s RE Team, which complies with the locally agreed syllabi and reflects our ‘enquiry’ based approach.
 We are not allowed to make this document public as it is only for Church of England primaries, however, if you would like to see this planning in more detail, you may request a copy from the class teacher.

-We have a rich and vibrant French curriculum that our KS2 children participate in every week.
-Even though our KS1 pupils don’t have discrete French lessons, they benefit from learning basic French vocabulary to get them ready for the full curriculum when they enter year 3.
+Children in Years 3, 4 and 6 have a weekly French lesson.
+For the 2021-22 academic year, Year 5 will be learning Latin.
+Even though our KS1 pupils don’t have discrete languages lessons, they benefit from learning basic French vocabulary to get them ready for the full curriculum when they enter year 3.